openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 It has been defined to address the following use cases:

 * Verifier and Wallet are located on different devices, thus the Wallet cannot send the Authorization Response to the Wallet using a redirect.
-* The Authorization Response size exeeds the URL length limits of user agents.
-* The wallet is unable to, due to its application architecture, host an endpoint where the verifier can retrieve the response from.
+* The Authorization Response size exeeds the URL length limits of user agents and the wallet is unable to, due to its application architecture, host an endpoint where the verifier can retrieve the response from.

 The Response Mode is defined in accordance with [@!OAuth.Responses] as follows:

 `direct_post`:
-: In this mode, Authorization Response parameters are encoded in the body using the `application/x-www-form-urlencoded` content type and sent using the HTTP `POST` method instead of redirecting back to the Client.
+: In this mode, the Authorization Response is sent to the Verifier using a HTTP `POST` request to an endpoint controlled by the Verifier.
+The Authorization Request parameters are encoded in the body using the `application/x-www-form-urlencoded` content type.

-The new Authorization Request parameter are defined to be used in conjunction with Response Mode `direct_post` as follows:
+The following new Authorization Request parameter is defined to be used in conjunction with Response Mode `direct_post`:

 `response_uri`:
-: The URI to which the Wallet MUST send the Authorization Response using an HTTPS POST request as defined by the Response Mode `direct_post`.
-When this parameter is present, `redirect_uri` Request parameter MUST NOT be present.
+: OPTIONAL.
+The URI to which the Wallet MUST send the Authorization Response using an HTTPS POST request as defined by the Response Mode `direct_post`.

-If `redirect_uri` request parameter is present when the Response Mode is `direct_post`, the Wallet MUST return an `invalid_request` Authorization Response error.

 The Response URI receives all parameters as defined by the respective Response Type.

-Additionally, the following parameters are defined to be returned in the response from the Verifier to the Wallet upon receiving Authorization Response at the Response URI:

-`nonce`:
-: The value as received by the Wallet in the `nonce` Authorization Request parameter.
+When the `response_uri` parameter is present, the `redirect_uri` Authorization Request parameter MUST NOT be present.
+If the `redirect_uri` request parameter is present when the Response Mode is `direct_post`, the Wallet MUST return an `invalid_request` Authorization Response error.

 The following is a non-normative example Request Object with Response Mode `direct_post`: